feather-design-system/feather-design-system/docs/Components/Tooltip/README.md

 - `left`, places the tooltip to the left of the triggering element
 - `right`, places the tooltip to the right of the triggering element

-`TooltipAlignment` has the following properties:
+`PointerAlignment` has the following properties:

 - `center`, the pointer will appear in the center of the tooltip content
 - `left`, the pointer will appear close to the left side of the tooltip content